-The Newaukum Prairie storage unit was used to hold biosolids, industrial wastewater treatment biological solids (IWBS), and wastewater-generated material from other sources.
-This material will be referred to in this report as "mixed material."
-The sources of the mixed material are listed in Table 1.
 According to Ecology, the IWBS received from Emerald are a listed dangerous/hazardous waste.
 Ecology alleges that Emerald's IWBS carry two listed hazardous waste codes: U019 (benzene) and U220 (toluene).
 As part of the Agreement, Emerald and FMF will petition Ecology and the EPA to delist the mixed material in this storage unit.
 The work completed in this report supports this delisting objective.

-Ecology developed preliminary delisting levels for the Newaukum Prairie storage unit based on maximum allowable total concentrations (PDLs) and maximum allowable toxicity characteristic leaching procedure (TCLP) concentrations (TCLP-PDLs) using EPA's Hazardous Waste Delisting Risk Assessment Software and provided them to Emerald (Ecology 2016b).
-As described in the Waste

-Characterization Plan, the previously existing analytical data from a 2014 investigation conducted by Pacific Groundwater Group (PGG) for FMF (PGG 2014) and a 2017 analysis of total and TCLP cobalt (LAI 2017a) demonstrate that concentrations in the material in the Newaukum Prairie storage unit are below the PDLs and TCLP-PDLs.

-The sampling described in this report was conducted to provide analytical data for comparison to the concentration-based Land Disposal Restriction (LDR) levels for the purpose of evaluating compliance with these criteria in the event the waste is delisted.
+Ecology developed preliminary delisting levels (PDLs) for the Big Hanaford storage unit based on maximum allowable total concentrations and maximum allowable toxicity characteristic leaching procedure (TCLP) concentrations (TCLP-PDLs) using EPA's Hazardous Waste Delisting Risk Assessment Software and provided them to Emerald (Ecology 2016b).
+As described in the Waste Characterization Plan, the previously existing analytical data from a 2014 investigation conducted by Pacific Groundwater Group (PGG) for FMF (PGG 2014) were compared to the PDLs and TCLP-PDLs to identify analytes for which additional data is needed to support delisting.
+The sampling described in this report provides the needed analytical data for comparison to the PDLs and TCLP-PDLs.
+The analytical data from this sampling demonstrate that the mixed material concentrations in the Big Hanaford storage unit are below the PDL and TCLP-PDL levels for each of these analytes.
+The sampling described in this report also provides analytical data for comparison to the concentration-based Land Disposal Restriction (LDR) levels for the purpose of evaluating compliance with these criteria in the event the waste is delisted.
 The samples were analyzed for the waste codes corresponding to acetone (F003), benzene (U019), methanol (U154), and toluene (U220), as requested by the EPA and Ecology.
-The analytical data from this sampling demonstrate that the mixed material concentrations in the Newaukum Prairie storage unit are below the LDR levels for each of these parameters.
+The analytical data from this sampling demonstrate that the mixed material concentrations in the Big Hanaford storage unit are below the LDR levels for each of these parameters.